![]() |

 frames per second applies to both the motion picture camera as well as

-the motion picture film projector.
+the motion picture film projector..
 To

 briefly explain the scanning technique used by much of the world's television

-developed by the National Television System Committee (NTSC) [a.k.a.
+was developed by the National Television System Committee (NTSC) [a.k.a.
 "No

 accurately reproduce the image being scanned by the camera, both camera